MichalPawlowski/michal-academic/content/authors/admin/_index.md

   - Prophet Inequalities
   - Online Problems with Delays
   - Stochastic Probing

-  - Sports: Hiking and Cycling
+#  - Hiking and Cycling
-  - Board Games
+#  - Board Games

 # Hobbies to show in About widget
 hobbies: